nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 In the example above, the dialogue manager would expect a global called `SomeGlobal` to implement a method with the signature `func animate(string, string) -> void`.

+You can pass an array of nodes/objects when [requesting a line of dialogue](API.md#func-get_next_dialogue_lineresource-resource-key-string--0-extra_game_states-array-----dictionary) which will also be checked for possible mutation methods.

 There are also a couple of special built-in mutations you can use:

 - `emit(...)` - emit a signal on a game state or the current scene.